-We think international trade should be simple, so in these short, snappy and informative series of blogs, we aim to help you get past the mystery of trading globally by gaining a better understanding of the exporting process.
+We think international trade should be simple, so in this blog, we aim to help you get past the mystery of trading globally and started in international trade.

 Most governments are currently leading a massive drive to recruit more exporters.
 They know that their country needs to export more, and import less if they are ever going to become prosperous.
 That’s why we’ll start by explaining the exporting process in international trade.
 Here’s the export drive from the UK government: